 Silent migraines can be complicated to diagnose because the symptoms can be so mild that they go unnoticed.
 In addition, most people suffering from silent migraines do not experience any aura or warning sign before the onset of their symptoms.

 Unlike traditional migraines, which can last for hours or days at a time and are often triggered by stress or hormonal changes in women, silent migraines may occur infrequently, and their triggers are often more challenging to pinpoint.
-They are thought to alter the brain’s electrical activity, which can cause disruptions in blood flow (secondary to decreased brain metabolism) to specific brain parts – although this has yet to be proven.
+They are thought to alter the brain’s electrical activity, which can cause disruptions in blood flow (secondary to decreased brain metabolism) to specific brain parts.

-Diagnosing silent migraines can be challenging because no diagnostic test is available; doctors must rely on patients' detailed descriptions of their symptoms to diagnose.
+Diagnosing silent migraines can be challenging because no diagnostic test is available; doctors must rely on patients’ detailed descriptions of their symptoms to diagnose.
+They can often mimic symptoms of TIA or stroke, and these disorders must always be considered and excluded first.
 Treatment options for silent migraines vary depending on the individual.
 Still, they typically include medications such as triptans or gepants to reduce inflammation associated with headaches and avoid possible triggers like certain foods, lack of sleep, and stress.

 Types of Symptoms That May Be Experienced With Silent Migraines